 The hair’s condition can deteriorate from simple things such as every day styling methods, particularly heat styling or chemical treatments such as perms, bleaching or the use of relaxers.
 This can make it more prone to tangling.
 Additionally, dietary deficiencies, including iron deficiency, can also worsen the hair’s condition, making it more likely to tangle or break.

 You can try applying conditioner then gently combing your hair with a wide-tooth comb or specific detangling brush, such as a Tangle Teezer.
 If your hair is porous, using a conditioner will not repair the cuticle layer, but it can help to seal the cuticle scales to the hair shaft so there is less tangling while healthier hair grows through.

 Assuming iron-deficiency anaemia is the only factor negatively affecting your hair, this should improve as your iron levels do.
 Iron deficiency anaemia can cause changes in the hair growth cycle – which, in turn, can result in a temporary hair loss condition called Telogen Effluvium.
 Now that your iron levels are improving, it is possible that new hair is being encouraged to grow and this may be pushing out the old hairs that were in the resting phase (Telogen stage) of this process.
 This would explain the shedding and is hopefully a good sign that healthier hair is on its way.

 Please do bear in mind that if you have Female Pattern Hair Loss, iron deficiency anaemia can aggravate this, so if you have any concerns about thinning hair or hair loss, it is advisable to consult with a specialist.
-This can be done either in person at a hair loss clinic, or online, and once a hair specialist has taken details of your symptoms, medical profile and assessed your scalp – you can upload photos if using the online consultation form – they will provide you with a professional diagnosis and recommendations for hair loss treatment, where appropriate.
+Once they have taken details of your symptoms, certain medical information and assessed your scalp, either in person or using photos, they can provide you with a professional diagnosis and recommendations for suitable hair loss treatment, where appropriate.